-At The Law Offices of Murray, Phillips & Gay, we have more than 20 years of experience helping people deal with traffic charges, including charges of driving with a suspended license.
+At The Law Offices of Murray, Phillips & Gay, we have more than 20 years of experience helping people deal with traffic charges.
 We will do everything we can to get a favorable outcome for you.

 To arrange a free consultation with a Georgetown driver’s license suspension attorney, please 302-855-9300 or contact the law firm online.

 Possible Reasons for License Suspension in DE

 There are several reasons that the Department of Motor Vehicles may suspend your license, including: